maartenba/maartenba.github.io/_posts/2016-10-10-hotel-california.markdown

 I discovered a new passion while at Microsoft: mentoring and coaching devs, as well as diving deep into the innards of an application to track down hard-to-find bugs, optimize performance, ...
 I want to be speaking at conferences on these topics, and if you feel like being my "war story", you can always [hire me](/hire-me.html) for some short-term gigs.

 Now let's roll!
-I do hope Hotel Caliornia's [room service is better than it used to be on Monday mornings...](https://twitter.com/hhariri/status/278024879062777859)
+I do hope Hotel California's [room service is better than it used to be on Monday mornings...](https://twitter.com/hhariri/status/278024879062777859)